raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
-![Diagram showing the location of the USB 3 ports on the Raspberry Pi](images/rpi4-usb3-vector.png) Good news - the Coral ML accelerator requires no assembly!
-Simply locate the USB-C cable and plug it into the accelerator
+![Diagram showing the location of the USB 3 ports on the Raspberry Pi](images/rpi4-usb3-vector.png) The Coral ML accelerator requires no assembly - simply locate the USB-C cable and plug it into the accelerator

 ![Photo of the Coral ML accelerator with the USB-C cable inserted](images/coral_usb_c_inserted.jpg){: height="450px" width="253px" class="small-img" }